PC Tools (company): PC Tools iAntiVirus

 iAntivirus was updated in 2012 and rebranded under Symantec's Norton brand.

 PC Tools iAntiVirus is free antivirus software for Intel based Apple Macintosh computers running Mac OS 10.5 (Leopard) and Mac OS 10.6 (Snow Leopard) initially released in June 2008, used to detect and remove malware, spyware and malicious exploits, using both signature-based and heuristic detection.

 AntiVirus was criticized because it only scans for Macintosh viruses, ignoring Windows and Linux viruses.
 It was praised for its speed and low usage of system resources.

 PC Tools Internet Security

 PC Tools Internet Security, was the combination of the Spyware Doctor product the Firewall product and the Anti-Spam product.
-It provided the functionality of all three stand alone products into a single seamless product.
+It provided the functionality of all three stand lone products into a single seamless product.
 Symantec is no longer offering this product as of 18 May 2013.
 It was payware designed for Windows 8 (32-/64-bit), Windows 7 (32-/64-bit), Windows Vista (32-/64-bit) and Windows XP (32-bit).